variejs/docs/authentication.md

 - [Views](#installation)
 - [Service](#installation)

-While there are many different ways todo auth we took two basics to get you started.
-You can customize these by extending the services that we will publish for you.
+While there are many different ways todo auth, Varie gives you two basics to get you started.

-We tried to make it extensible as possible to make it easy to get you up and running.
-We have provided two types of authentication that we support out of the box.
+After publishing the auth package, you are able to customize how your authentication works.

 - Cookie Auth
 - Json Web Tokens

-We publish the following files
+Varie publish the following files

 - Auth Store
 - Auth Config